Best Acupressure Points For Liver, Detox Liver Cleansing

 What Is the Process of Acupressure?

-Acupressure and other Asian bodywork techniques aim to balance and restore health to the body’s energy pathways as well as to control the competing energies of yin (negative energy) and yang (positive energy).
+Acupressure and other Asian bodywork techniques aim to balance and restore health to the body’s energy pathways, including liver meridian points, while regulating the competing energies of yin (negative energy) and yang (positive energy).
 Many advocates assert that liver acupressure points not only heal the physical body and energy systems, but also the mind, emotions, and soul.
 Some people even hold the view that therapists can transfer the life force (external qi) to a different individual.

 Lower Qi sea